danielsteman/web-rs/articles/blog20.md

 ### 7. Persistent backdoor via an ICP canister

 While hijacking version tags on Trivy's Github actions, the attacker also created a backdoor in Trivy's binary.
 This binary installed a [persistent backdoor](https://www.offsec.com/metasploit-unleashed/persistent-backdoors/), in this case a systemd user service in `~/.config/systemd/user/sysmon.py` that polled a URL that pointed to an [ICP hosted canister](https://docs.internetcomputer.org/building-apps/essentials/canisters).
 Before continuing, let's clear some things up.
 A canister is a [smart contract](https://www.freecodecamp.org/news/smart-contracts-for-dummies-a1ba1e0b9575/) compiled to [Web Assembly](https://danielsteman.com/blog/4) that can store state and respond to HTTP requests.
 ICP is decentralised internet, making it very suitable to host malware since it's not possible to take down a website.
 This means that the canister's lifecycle is governed by the blockchain's consensus protocol.
 Taking it down would involve the [Network Nervous System](https://nns.ic0.app/), which is a decentralized voting process, and deserves a complete blog post on its own.
 After some more digging I found that the malicious canister continued to live on the blockchain but [DFINITY](https://dfinity.org/) stopped the [boundary nodes](https://learn.internetcomputer.org/hc/en-us/articles/34212818609684-ICP-Edge-Infrastructure) to serve it.
 These boundary nodes are the primary interface for users of ICP and enforce security measures to protect the network.
-What fascinates me is that the _decentralised internet_ apparently still has a _central_ actor that can interfene, so it's not completely like the wild west, as you might think if you're not very familiar with the decentralised web, like me.
+What fascinates me is that the _decentralised internet_ apparently still has a _central_ actor that can intervene, so it's not completely like the wild west, as you might think if you're not very familiar with the decentralised web, like me.

 ### 8. Hybrid encryption of stolen secrets